 • A public hearing for the FY 2026 MTW Annual Plan was held at 6:00pm on Thursday, March 6, 2025.
-It was attended only by staff.
+It was attended only by staff with one written comment received from the City of Reno in support of the changes detailed in the proposed plan.

-C. DRA Letter of Intent

-(see Attachment 3)

-D. Planned and Ongoing Evaluations

-(see Attachment 4)
+- C. DRA Letter of Intent (see Attachment 3) - D. Planned and Ongoing Evaluations (see Attachment 4)